eweeks/cs171-hw2-weeks-esther/problem_1_answers.md

 How can you get the data using the GitHub API?

-Make a call to that users info, get a list of all their commits for that year, opened issues, and proposed pull requests.  //api.github.com/users/username/events ... then somehow narrow this down...
+Make a call to that users info, get a list of all their commits:
+  //api.github.com/users/username/events

+  Once you have this data, then you can search and find the the number of commits, (listed under PushEvents) the number of Issues Events, Pull Request Events, for each day in the year.

 What happens if suddenly a contributor pushes many commits in a short time interval?
 How would you address this particular issue?